 12.12 Spatial Scans with the STIS CCD

-Spatial scans, which are a supported mode for WFC3 observations (see WFC3 ISR 2012-08: Considerations for using Spatial Scans with WFC3), can also be used with the STIS CCD as an available-but-unsupported mode.
-For a bright target this can potentially allow signal-to-noise levels of at least several hundred or perhaps as high as a thousand to one to be obtained, even at wavelengths where the STIS CCD is affected by strong IR fringing.
+Spatial scanning, which is a supported mode for WFC3 observations (see WFC3 ISR 2012-08: Considerations for using Spatial Scans with WFC3), can also be used with the STIS CCD as an available-but-unsupported mode.
+For a bright target this can potentially allow signal-to-noise levels of perhaps as high as a thousand to one to be obtained, even at wavelengths where the STIS CCD is affected by strong IR fringing.
 This can be especially valuable at wavelengths that are also strongly affected by telluric features in ground-based spectra.
 Many such regions can be observed with the STIS G750M

 Spatial scans are currently not available with STIS MAMA observations.